-- The service has fewer requirements.
-Most importantly, it does not need Internet Explorer to be installed on the system. - It works under the same operating system versions. - At runtime, the base service requires 4 MB of main memory and less than 1 MB of disk space.
-However, the actual resources used by the service largely depend on the services configured. - If the service shall just receive a few syslog messages per second, a performance impact is barely noticeable, if at all visible. - If the WinSyslog service is receiving hundreds of messages per second, it will need much more resources.
+- The service has fewer requirements. - It works under the same operating system versions. - At runtime, the base service requires 5 MB of main memory and less than 5 MB of disk space.
+However, the actual resources used by the agent largely depend on the services configured. - If the WinSyslog Service acts as a central Syslog server receiving hundreds of messages per second, it needs many more resources.
 Even then, the actual load is depending on the actions carried out.
 Storing the messages to text files is much less performance intense than writing them to a database table especially if the database engine is located on the same machine.
 As such, there is no single guideline for hardware sizing.
-It needs to be
+It needs to be adapted to the expected workload.
+We have created an article on performance optimization for syslog server operations, which you may want to read. - Please note however, that the service is specifically optimized to handle high throughput including message bursts (for example received via syslog). - If you expect high volume burst and carry out time consuming actions (for example database writes), we highly recommend adding additional memory to the machine.
+Please note that the 32Bit Service is limited to 2GB of usable memory.
+The 64Bit version does not have any limit.
+A

-- adapted to the expected workload.
-We have created an article on performance optimization for syslog server operations, which you may want to read. - Please note, however, that the service is specifically optimized to handle high throughput including message bursts (for example received via syslog). - If you expect high volume burst and carry out time consuming actions (for example database writes), we highly recommend adding additional memory to the machine.
-Even 64 MB additional memory will do nicely.
-A typical Syslog message (including overhead) will take roughly 1.5 KB.
-With 64 MB, you can buffer up to 50,000 messages in 64 MB. - WinSyslog is capable of storing such bursts temporarily in memory even if the machine would otherwise be too slow to process the messages.
+- typical Syslog message (including overhead) takes roughly 4-8 KB.
+With 1024 MB, you can buffer up to 100,000-200,000 messages in 1024 MB. - Please note WinSyslog is capable of storing such bursts temporarily in memory even if the machine would otherwise be too slow to process the messages.